aaronparker/evergreen/docs/save.md

 All applications will return at least a `Version` and `URI` property with many returning additional properties including `Architecture`, `Language`, `Type`, `Ring`, `Channel` and `Release`, dependent on the target application.
 Additionally, the installer file name is typically determined dynamically  with the `URI` property.

-So to retrieve and download an application installer, we need to use code similar to the following the filters for the specific download and determines the file name before using `Invoke-WebRequest` to download the file.
+So to retrieve and download an application installer, we need to use code similar to the following that the filters for the required download and determines the file name before using `Invoke-WebRequest` to download the file.

 ```powershell
 $Teams = Get-EvergreenApp -Name MicrosoftTeams | Where-Object { $_.Architecture -eq "x64" -and $_.Ring -eq "General" }